For the bed is shorter than that a man can stretch himself on it: and the covering narrower than that he can wrap himself in it.

 Some would just as soon leave all that behind and live the life described as “eat, drink, and be merry, for tomorrow we die” (1 Corinthians 15:32).
 The advertising world sells this one hard.
 Whether it is the fun of the drunken party, the glamour (?) of smoking, the freedom of unrestricted drug use, or whatever else that is being sold that day, the message is the same: this is the best life, the life that you are really looking for.
 They certainly never show the lives cut short or ruined by these things, that will be on the news later when we hear of a drunken driving accident or a famous life cut short by a drug overdose.

 And what of the sinful lifestyles sold as normal, bringing freedom, and something to be proud of!
 That is the message we hear today that when this becomes not only normal, but right, we will be on the right side of history!
 It is hard to believe that this is where we are, but it should not be a surprise.
-This is exactly what the ungodliness of this world sells lead to.
+This is exactly where ungodliness of this world sells leads.
 And those caught up in it, what do they have but a bed too short and a blanket too small.
 All the pride in their sin does not change the mind of the righteous judge.

 Romans 1:32 — “Who knowing the judgment of God, that they which commit such things are worthy of death, not only do the same, but have pleasure in them that do them.”